 Worth getting out of bed for

-Swing your way around Bakewell Golf Club’s nine‑hole course, cycle the local trails with wheels from Bakewell Cycle Hire (+44 (0)1335 348603), or hack across dales from nearby Haddon House Stables.
+Rambles, climbs and bike rides are the order of the day here – the Peak District National Park is your sprawling playground.
+Otheriwse, swing your way around Bakewell Golf Club’s nine‑hole course, cycle the local trails with wheels from Blackwell Mill Cycle Hire, or hack across dales from Northfield Farm, a 30-minute drive from the hotel.
 Go hot-air ballooning with Dragon Balloon Company (+44 (0)1433 623007).
 Fly-fishing is also possible – ask the hotel for details.
+You also get reduced entry to Chatsworth House and Haddon Hall, so spend a stately afternoon wandering through their lavishly dressed rooms.

-Edensor (pronounced ‘Ensor’) is one of the prettiest villages on the Chatsworth Estate, and home to the Post Office Tea Room (+44 (0)1246 582283), where you’ll find soups and cream teas made with locally sourced ingredients.
+Edensor (pronounced ‘Ensor’) is one of the prettiest villages on the Chatsworth Estate, and home to the Edensor Tea Cottage, where you’ll find soups and cream teas made with locally sourced ingredients.

 I can’t say I’m particularly well prepared for two days at a boutique hotel in the Peak District with a new boyfriend.
 Research-wise, I still blithely expect the ‘Peak’ bit to mean mountains – small English ones, perhaps, but considerable hillocks with distinct summits, at least.
 And, morally speaking, I score nul points: underneath the Miu Miu wedges and one or two optimistic summer dresses, my bags are crammed with OS Explorer Maps, wickable fabrics, and a Camelbak Hydration System, even though, as far as I am aware, my new beloved is to hillwalking what John Prescott is to favela funk.